jhutchinswisc/AEFoundations/README.md

 #### Course Description

-I provide perspective on broad countours of the food and agricultural economics field, including its historical development and current active research themes.
-I highlight economic and policy interactions that connect the field to related development, environment, and health fields within economics.
-The course also provides students an introduction to applied research methodology with ample opportunity to conduct hands-on data analysis, and to explore the the varied research strategies used by economists and other social scientists.
-In class, I split time between discussion and problem solving.
-All discussion will, however, be directed toward specific questions for which I will ask students to prepare written responses.
+This course provides perspective on broad countours of the food and agricultural economics field, including its historical development and current active research themes.
+I highlight economic and policy interactions that connect the field to related development, environment, and health fields.
+The course also provides students an introduction to applied research methodology with ample opportunity to conduct hands-on data analysis, and to explore the variety of strategies used by economists and other social scientists to conduct research.
+Class time is split between discussion and problem solving with discussion focused on specific questions for which I will often ask students to prepare written responses.
 Likewise, problems require a mix of analytic derivation, data analysis, writing, and presentation.